President & CEO

 B. Chandler May is a clinical scientist in private practice in Santa Barbara, California.
 His hospital / clinic practice encompasses more than thirty-five years of experience in General Otolaryngology with an emphasis on respiratory medicine, infectious disease and trauma.

-Dr. May is the current Chairman of Otolaryngology, Head & Neck Surgery, and Oral and Maxillofacial Surgery at Cottage Health, Santa Barbara, Ca. He is a Fellow of the American Academy of Otolaryngology, Head and Neck Surgery, American Academy of Otolaryngic Allergy, American College of Legal Medicine, and member of the California State Bar.
+Dr. May is the immediate past of Chairman of Otolaryngology, Head & Neck Surgery, and Oral and Maxillofacial Surgery at Cottage Health, Santa Barbara, CA. He is a Fellow of the American Academy of Otolaryngology, Head and Neck Surgery, Fellow of the American Academy of Otolaryngic Allergy, Council member of the American College of Legal Medicine, and member of the California State Bar.
 He is both a Qualified and Agreed Medical Evaluator for the California Workers’ Compensation system.
-As a recognized international speaker he has delivered more than 200 lectures to health-care audiences over the past twenty years.
-The past eight years have been increasingly involved in the research and development of the combination of levocetirizine and montelukast to treat a myriad of inflammatory disease states.
+As a recognized international speaker, he has delivered more than 200 lectures to health-care audiences over the past twenty years.
+The past ten years have been increasingly involved in the research and development of the combination of levocetirizine and montelukast to treat a myriad of inflammatory disease conditions.
 Dr. May has authored original science in eight different medical disciplines.
-He presently holds 50 issued patents across 14 countries.
+He presently holds 67 issued patents across 15 countries.